daltonwalkerdw/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+Used for authorization in apps to access login restricted components.

 - [ ] What steps can you take in your web apps to keep your data secure?
+Creating protected routes to lock out components unless a token is in storage.

 - [ ] Describe how web servers work.
+Designed to store, access data.
+Communicates with the front end through HTTP to send and receive data.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+.PUT => Create,
+.GET => Read,
+.Post => Update,
+.Delete => Delete.

 ## Project Set Up